Student Loan repayment guide 2024

 One of the biggest differences between regular debt and student debt is that Student Loan repayments are automatically deducted from your salary before you get paid (meaning you can't miss a payment, even if you move abroad).

-Another major difference is that the total debt is cancelled after 25, 30 or 40 years (depending on what plan your loan is).
+Another major difference is that the total debt is cancelled after 25, 30 or 40 years, depending on your loan plan.

-As the debt is eventually cancelled (and you're unlikely to repay it in full before then), unlike most other types of debt, it may not be the best idea to make extra repayments in an attempt to clear your Student Loan early.
+As the debt is eventually cancelled (and you're unlikely to repay it in full before then), unlike most other types of debt, it's not always the best idea to make extra repayments in an attempt to clear your Student Loan early.

 Save the Student's COO, Jake Butler, said: